relevance/labrepl/README.markdown

 * Install the Java SE version of [NetBeans](http://netbeans.org/downloads/index.html)
 * Launch NetBeans
-* If you've just installed NetBeans for the first time, make sure the Java SE plugin is active
+* If you've just installed NetBeans for the first time, make sure the Java SE plugin is
+active:
   * Click the "Install Plugins" link on the Start page, then select the "Installed" tab or...
   * Go to the Tools > Plugins menu, then select the "Installed" tab
 * Download the [git plugin](http://nbgit.googlecode.com/files/nbgit-0.3.nbm)
 * Download the [Enclojure plugin](http://github.com/downloads/EricThorsen/enclojure/enclojure-plugin-2010-23-mar.nbm)
-* Install the git and Enclojure plugins
+* Install the git and Enclojure plugins:
   * Go to the Tools > Plugins menu, then select the "Downloaded" tab
   * Click the "Add Plugins..." button and locate the downloaded .nbms files
   * Click the "Install" button to complete the installation
 * Restart NetBeans with the git and Enclojure plugins installed
-* Clone the labrepl project from GitHub
+* Clone the labrepl project from GitHub:
   * Go to the Team > Git > Clone Other menu
   * For the Repository URL, use: git://github.com/relevance/labrepl.git
-  * Choose an arbitrary Parent Directory location where NetBeans will clone laprepl
+  * Choose an arbitrary Parent Directory location where NetBeans will clone labrepl
-* Open the labrepl project
+* Open the labrepl project:
-  * Use the File > Open Project menu and select the directory where you cloned labrepl
+  * Go to the File > Open Project menu and select the directory where you cloned labrepl
-* Right click on "Libraries" in the project pane and select "Download Missing Dependencies"
-  * Wait for that to complete
+* Right click on "Libraries" in the project pane and select "Download Missing Dependencies".
+Wait for that to complete...

 To run the labrepl:

-* Right click on the project in the project pane and select "Start Project REPL" (near the bottom)
+* Right click on the labrepl project in the project pane and select "Start Project REPL" (near the bottom)
 * In the integrated REPL window, type:
   * `(require 'labrepl)`
   * `(labrepl/-main)`